jordan1997/CI/README.md

 Shell scripts for make integration with Jira and Slack.

 # Tutorial
-Will be publish on medium in short time.
+Will publish on medium in short time.

 # Setup
 ```